lambdatoast/simple-chat/README.md

-# Simple Chat Application (TypeScript + React + Redux + Node.js + Socket IO)
+# Simple Chat App (TypeScript + React + Redux + SASS + Node.js + Socket IO)

-This is a simple app to demostrate a Chat through websockets, with basic versions of features such as light/dark theme switching, emojis, and media links parsing.
+Simple app to demostrate a Chat through websockets, with basic Settings section to allow configuration of things like e.g. light/dark theme switching, emojis, and media links parsing.

 # Requirements

-1. `nvm`.
+1. [nvm](https://github.com/nvm-sh/nvm) for installing the right version of node, as found in the `.nvmrc` files for client and server.

 # Running the app